andyatkinson/sprinkle-appserver/README.md

-My rails server setup scripts
+My rails appserver setup scripts using Sprinkle

 What does it install?
 ---------------------